Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences: Limitations and Future Work

 \section{Limitations and Future Work}

 Several limitations warrant further investigation.
 Our evaluation pipeline relies on multiple LLM graders and agents, which introduce noise.
-Future work should focus on developing more reliable automated evaluation methods beyond simply running multiple evaluation runs and reporting the mean.
+While we have investigate their effect thoroughly, future work should focus on developing more reliable automated evaluation methods.
 Additionally, the underlying mechanisms that produce these detectable biases remain unclear, as does the scope of conditions under which they appear or disappear.
 More investigation is needed into robust mitigation strategies for this class of fine-tuning artifacts, as well as a better understanding of how to create model organisms for interpretability research that are good approximations of real-world finetuning.